Authentication

 Username and Password

 The user provides a username and password combination for authentication.
-See the topic User Management for information on adding and managing local and external users.
+See User Management for information on adding and managing local and external users.

 Personal Access Token